fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 The last place you want to check out before visiting the kook who runs this place is in the NW corner.
 There's a 1x1 room with a big batch of Soldiers out front, plus a Stosstrupen.
 Drop *H:Poog's Vortex* on the Soldiers (one should be enough for you to mop up the rest in melee), and beat up the Stosstrupen as quickly as possible.
 Their chest is locked (difficulty 2).
 A second suit of Plate Mail (+10 AC, -5 AV) may seem like a tough sell for Ulrik, but remember that he has a 3 points in Axes, so his AV is higher than it seems.
 The Tri-Cross (30', +1 AV) is neat because it shoots one or three bolts at a time.
 But the real prize here is the Magic Shield (+4 AC, no AV penalty).
 This one is special; the others you find are only +3 AC.

 Mystalvision is waiting in the N central part of Phoebus.
-You might want to hit a recharge pool and maybe pick up some extra Dragon Stones somewhere first though.
+You might want to hit a Refresh Pool and maybe pick up some extra Dragon Stones somewhere first though.
 At the end of the central N-S street you'll hit a combat with some Stosstroopen.
 Circle to the N and fight off the guards.
 Try to be sparing on Power here, you'll need it soon.
 Enter the Temple of the Sun and request an audience with Mystalvision `(p66)`.
 Then get your asses handed to you by the Stosstrupen. *Don't bother trying to win this fight; save your Power*.
 It's just Stun damage, and even if you do win (say, you're on your second trip through the game with 15th level characters), the game casts a "powerful sleep spell" on you and throws you in the dungeon anyway!

 ### Ridden Out of Town, on Rails (Phoeban Dungeon)